 I explain that my job is to build new skills and help children with autism to live independently.
 We aim to decrease challenging behaviors and promote social skills such as being able to stay calm and being able to effectively communicate their wants and needs.

 If we did a preference assessment for you, which reinforcers would we find?

-I love to eat!
-I’m not really motivated by candy.
+I enjoy going hiking, playing games, and cooking.
+And I love to eat!
 I mostly gravitate towards cheesy or salty treats and Asian cuisine.
-As for activities that I prefer, I enjoy going hiking, playing games, and cooking.

 What is your favorite part of your job?